Carole Cadwalladr

-Carole Jane Cadwalladr (/kædˈwɒlədər/; born 1969) is a British author, investigative journalist, and features writer.
+Carole Jane Cadwalladr (/kædˈwɒlədər/; born 1969) is a British author, investigative journalist, features writer, and one of the founders of the online culture, politics and technology publication The Nerve.
 She was a features writer for The Observer and formerly worked at The Daily Telegraph.
 Cadwalladr rose to international prominence in 2018 for her role in exposing the Facebook–Cambridge Analytica data scandal, for which she was a finalist for the 2019 Pulitzer Prize for National Reporting, alongside reporters from The New York Times.

-Early life
+Early life and education

-Cadwalladr was born in Taunton, Somerset, England and raised in South Wales.
-She was educated at Radyr Comprehensive School in Cardiff and at Hertford College, Oxford.
+Cadwalladr was born in Taunton, Somerset, England and grew up in South Wales.
+She was educated at Radyr Comprehensive School in Cardiff and the University of Oxford where she was an undergraduate student at Hertford College, Oxford.
+She arrived at Oxford in 1988 and, in her second year, took time off from her studies to teach English in Prague.

 Career

 During the 1990s, Cadwalladr wrote travel guidebooks.
 She was also a travel writer for The Daily Telegraph.

 Cadwalladr's debut novel, The Family Tree, was shortlisted for several awards: the 2006 Commonwealth Writers' Prize, the Authors' Club Best First Novel Award, the Waverton Good Read Award, and the Wales Book of the Year.
-The novel was also dramatized as a five-part serial on BBC Radio 4.
+The novel was also dramatised as a five-part serial on BBC Radio 4.
 In the US, it was a New York Times Book Review Editor's Choice.
 The Family Tree was translated into several languages, including Spanish, Italian, German, Czech, and Portuguese.

+Cadwalladr wrote for The Observer from 2005 until 2025, when the publication was sold to Tortoise Media.
+She came to the paper as a feature writer.
+She was then a founding editor of the online publication The Nerve.

-As a journalist, her work in the second decade of the 21st century has focused on issues related to technology.
+In the 2010s her work as a journalist focused on issues related to technology.
 For example, she has interviewed Jimmy Wales, the founder of Wikipedia.

 Starting in late 2016, The Observer published an extensive series of articles by Cadwalladr on what she termed the "right-wing fake news ecosystem".

 Anthony Barnett wrote in the blog of The New York Review of Books about Cadwalladr's articles in The Observer, which reported malpractice by campaigners for Brexit, and the illicit funding of Vote Leave, in the 2016 EU membership referendum.
 She has also reported on alleged links between Nigel Farage, the 2016 presidential campaign of Donald Trump, and Russian influence on the 2016 presidential election that has been investigated in the United States.
 Regarding the Trump presidential campaign allegation, although the full report remains unpublished, the Mueller investigation "identified numerous links between the Russian government and the Trump Campaign".
 Before Cambridge Analytica closed operations in 2018, the company took legal action against The Observer for the claims made in Cadwalladr's articles.